lovac42/HoochieMama/README.md

 # HoochieMama
 AnkiAddon: Randomize Queue

-Title is in reference to Seinfeld, no relations to the current slang term.
+<i>Title is in reference to Seinfeld, no relations to the current slang term.</i>

-"'Randomization of sub-decks on the v1 scheduler' in an add-on for 2.0 means to have the best part of the V2 scheduler (imo) while you can sync with AnkiDroid and use all the add-ons that haven't been ported yet." -ijgnd

 ## About:
-This is the back-ported _fillRev method from the v2 scheduler with some added features from serenityNow and works on both v1 and v2 scheduler.
-It allows randomization of sub-decks on the v1 scheduler without switching to the v2 scheduler.
+This is the back-ported _fillRev method from the V2 scheduler with some added features from serenityNow and works on both v1 and v2 scheduler.
+It allows randomization of subdecks on the v1 scheduler without switching to the V2 scheduler.

+"'Randomization of subdecks on the v1 scheduler' in an add-on for 2.0 means to have the best part of the V2 scheduler (imo) while you can sync with AnkiDroid and use all the add-ons that haven't been ported yet." -<b>ijgnd</b>

+Note1: V2 only randomizes review cards, not learning or new cards.

-Note: V2 randomizes sub-decks but uses max reviews from the parent deck.
-This creates an imbalance where users with large amount of over due low priority cards could potentially end up focusing on one sub-deck.
+Note2: V2 randomizes subdecks but uses max reviews limit from the parent deck.
+This creates an imbalance where users with large amount of over due low priority cards could potentially end up focusing on one subdeck.
 A typical example: say Leaves, Clouds, Knots, and Math with a max review of 5 each and a cap at 20 for the parent deck.
 If the user have a large amount of overdue, say 25 each, the V2 scheduler would grab 20 cards sorted by dues resulting in 13 Leaves, 4 Clouds, 2 Knots, and 1 Math.

-### Enhancements:
-- Focus on today's dues first.
-So for the previous example, it would be 4 dues today from each subdeck follow by any extra over dues from yesterday or later.
+### Enhancements (off by default):
-- Customize sorting by dues, intervals, or reps.
+- <b>Customize sorting</b> by dues, intervals, or reps.
-- Enforce sub-deck limits.
+- <b>Focus on today's dues first.</b> This will avoid round-robin scheduling of forgotten cards.
+It will also ensure a set number of today's due cards are taken from each subdeck.
+- <b>Enforce subdeck limits.</b?
+This uses a custom queue builder (not V2), a set number of cards are taken from each subdeck (up to max rev) then randomizes the review before displaying it to the user.

 ## Configs: